franceslinyc/franceslinyc.github.io/projects.markdown

 ---

-**Regression Analysis of Education data in R**, Fort Collins, CO, Mar 2019 – May 2019
+**Regression Analysis of Education data in R**, Fort Collins, CO, Apr 2019 – May 2019

 <i> Final Project for STAA 566 Data Visualization
 <p align="justify"> Title: An Investigation Into State Standardized Tests for Elementary School Students in the Denver, Colorado Area </p>